The commercial fishing industry catches fish in the following ways:

 Grading involves sorting fish of different sizes.
 The fish are starved for at least 12 hours beforehand and are usually put through a sorting machine.
 It is an extremely stressful process that causes them to panic and try to escape.
 Some are injured and even killed.

-Farmed fish are deprived of food for days or weeks before slaughter to reduce the waste contamination of the water during transport.
+Farmed fish are deprived of d for days or weeks before slaughter to reduce the waste contamination of the water during transport.
 They may be removed from water and placed on ice or the water may be drained so that they slowly suffocate.
 Alternatively, farmed fish may be electrocuted in a large tank or killed by a blow to the head.